Hiking Bowmont Park - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

 Bowmont Park sits along the Bow River in northwest Calgary, offering a surprisingly wild escape just minutes from the city.
-This 164-hectare natural area preserves a slice of prairie parkland and riparian forest that feels more remote than its urban location suggests.
-The park's network of interconnected trails winds through diverse terrain, from open grasslands dotted with wildflowers to dense poplar groves that shelter wildlife year-round.
+This 164-hectare natural area preserves a genuine slice of prairie parkland and riparian forest that feels far more remote than its urban location suggests.
+The park's interconnected trail network winds through diverse terrain, from open grasslands dotted with wildflowers to dense poplar groves that shelter wildlife year-round — and the 11.2 km route through the park gives you enough ground to cover that you actually feel like you've been somewhere.

 Trail Network and Terrain